-7.5 The physician listed as on-call for the Emergency Department is responsible for assigned coverage dates.
+7.5 The physician listed as on-call for the Emergency Department as specified in AmIOn (or electronic equivalent) is responsible for assigned coverage dates.

 The on-call physician is responsible for making suitable alternate arrangements for coverage if unavailable.
 If the physician is not readily available or if alternate coverage is not readily available, the on-call physician will be subject to disciplinary action including but not limited to Peer Review and/or formal corrective action.
 The appropriate service Department Chief must be informed when a lapse or delay in ED on-call coverage occurs.